davedotdev/licencetounfollowme/README.md

 #### Usage

 You can reference this repository: github.com/davedotdev/unfollowmelicence or copy the contents of the licence file and place it in your own project!
+You can also include: https://LicenceToUnfollow.me on your various bios, blogs and projects.